 A variety of teaching approaches is used to allow students to develop their knowledge and understanding of topics, to enable moral issues to be explored and to acquire appropriate skills.
-More details can be found in the schemes of work for each year group but the most common strategies used are based on stimuli materials such as card sorts, photographs and news items to stimulate group discussions.
+More details can be found in the schemes of work for each year group but the most common strategies used are based on stimuli materials such as card sorts, photographs, scenarios, quizzes and news items which encourage group discussions.

 Teachers are made aware that their personal beliefs and attitudes must not influence the teaching of controversial issues and the approach is to help students make their own informed decisions.
-Advice is available from the Director of Wellbeing, Values and Skills or the Heads of Key Stage if teachers are concerned about any aspect of delivery.
-The rotation of topics between teachers from Year 10 and above allows expertise to be built up by a teacher in specific topics.
+Advice is available from the Deputy Head Pastoral, the Head of PSHEE or the Heads of Key Stage if teachers are concerned about any aspect of delivery.